Reactive Molecular Dynamics¶

 to the user-provided prefix.

-Add the following commands to polymerize.lmp to operate in the NVT ensemble while ensuring that the CNT remains centered in the simulation box:
+Add the following commands to polymerize.lmp to carry out the dynamics using a Nosé-Hoover thermostat while ensuring that the CNT remains centered in the simulation box:

 fix mynvt statted_grp_REACT nvt temp 530 530 100